How to Draw Fire

 Now that the background is in shades of violet, I overlay it with lilac 410 and add some 422 to keep it looking hot.

 At this stage, I think the background isn’t quite dark enough to really make the flames leap from the page.
-So, I colour the background violet once again using 401 and 0, 881, and another layer of 401.
+So, I color the background violet once again using 401 and 0, 881, and another layer of 401.

-To give it the feeling of being a campfire drawing, I layer blue and blue-green colours to the background to mimic the trees and grass.
+To give it the feeling of being a campfire drawing, I layer blue and blue-green colors to the background to mimic the trees and grass.
 Next, I darken the red parts of the flame and work on refining some details with 401 and 0, 881, and more 401

 During this final stage, I step back and see what areas I can make brighter and which areas need to be darker, especially in the background and shadows of the flames.
 The blending marker is great for making your bright areas really “pop.”
 I use 410, 401, 8273 (royal blue), and 301 (yellow) to add more depth to the details.